Het-Broeker-Huis/broekerhuis-website/content/visit/things-to-do-countryside-amsterdam.md

 ---
 If you’re searching for:

-Authentic Dutch villages ✔️ Things to do near Amsterdam ✔️ A peaceful day trip that’s not Volendam or Zaanse Schans ✔️
+Authentic Dutch villages ✔️ Things to do near Amsterdam ✔️ A peaceful day trip that’s not Volendam or Zaanse Schans ✔️ The highest density of heritage buildings in the Netherlands **✔️**

 **The most beautiful village in The Netherlands** ✔️